majek/fluxcapacitor/README.md

 Fluxcapacitor
 ----

-Fluxcapacitor is a tool for Linux created to speed up tests by lying about time.
+`Fluxcapacitor` is a tool for spoofing POSIX time functions.

 It is somewhat similar to things like: